Mississippi drops case against Curtis Flowers after he was tried 6 times on murder charges

 The Mississippi Attorney General's Office had filed the motion to dismiss the indictments against Flowers, saying "it is in the interest of justice that the State will not seek an unprecedented seventh trial of Mr. Flowers."

-A copy of the motion was published by APM Reports and it's authenticity was confirmed to CNN by the office of the Mississippi Attorney General.
+A copy of the motion was published by APM Reports and its authenticity was confirmed to CNN by the office of the Mississippi Attorney General.

 "As the evidence stands today, there's no key prosecution witness that incriminates Mr. Flowers who is alive and available and has not had multiple, conflicting statements in the record," prosecutors wrote in the motion.